GarboMuffin/nicehash-calculator/README.md

 ### Reading stdout

 You could spawn a new `node` process and read stdout.
-(Hint: use `node --no-header --no-warnings --output=json` to only print machine readable JSON) [nicehash.garbomuffin.com used to do this in the past.](https://github.com/GarboMuffin/nicehash-calculator-web/blob/d35ca079d4e202e888b1328d778e5a831dfa16e7/src/getData.js#L62-L115)
+(Hint: use `node --no-header --no-warnings --output=json` to only print machine readable JSON) [nicehash-calculator-web used to do this in the past.](https://github.com/GarboMuffin/nicehash-calculator-web/blob/d35ca079d4e202e888b1328d778e5a831dfa16e7/src/getData.js#L62-L115)

 ### Interfacing with the source

-If you are already using nodejs, you could interface directly with the source code. [nicehash.garbomuffin.com does this now](https://github.com/GarboMuffin/nicehash-calculator-web/blob/master/src/getData.js).
+If you are already using nodejs, you could interface directly with the source code. [nicehash-calculator-web does this now](https://github.com/GarboMuffin/nicehash-calculator-web/blob/master/src/getData.js).
 Take the compiled JavaScript (the `dist` folder) and just drop it into your project somewhere (in this example a folder named "nicehash-calculator").

 ```javascript
 // import a couple of source files from the program